Developer(s) – Psyonix

 Graphics – 7/10

-Whilst not being the most cutting edge game from a graphical point of view, the conceptual design is surprisingly varied, with many different customisation options for players to unlock and take advantage of and with a lot of stylish looking arenas to compliment it; with a few more being added to the game as time has progressed.
+Whilst not being the most cutting edge game from a graphical point of view, the conceptual design is surprisingly varied, with many different customization options for players to unlock and take advantage of and with a lot of stylish looking arenas to compliment it; with a few more being added to the game as time has progressed.
 In the PlayStation version, it’s interesting that the player can also unlock Sweet Tooth from the Twisted Metal series.

 Gameplay – 7/10

 The object of the game is simple enough but mastering it is an entirely different story.
-It can be simply summed as football with monster trucks, but there are also a great deal of tricks and functions that demand quite a lot of the player for them to become efficient at the game.
-Like football, it also demands co-operation and the need for teamwork, as well as trying to figure out a coherent strategy, regarding which roles each player should fullfill; be that a defensive or attacking role.
+It can be simply summed as football with monster trucks, but there is also a lot of tricks and functions that demand quite a lot of the player for them to become efficient at the game.
+Like football, it also demands co-operation and the need for teamwork, as well as trying to figure out a coherent strategy, regarding which roles each player should fulfill; be that a defensive or attacking role.
 It’s a pretty well thought out game in this respect, and mastering it can be quite satisfying to say the least.

 Controls – 7/10